Kalaitzo/FlyMonitoring/README.md

     </li>
     <br>
     <li>
-        If you want to run the web application locally you have to also install <b>Deno</b> by following the instructions for your system specifications found on the
+        If you want to run the application locally you have to also install <b>Deno</b> by following the instructions for your system specifications found on the
         <a href="https://deno.land/manual@v1.30.3/getting_started/installation">Deno Installation</a>
-        page on the Deno website
+        page,
+        create an account on the <a href="https://www.mailgun.com/">mailgun</a> service and follow the
+        <a href="https://www.mongodb.com/docs/atlas/getting-started/">Get Started with Atlas</a>
+        instructions in order to deploy your cluster with your database
     </li>
 </ul>